 Virginia Wine Country offers a bounty of opportunities to deepen your knowledge of wine and winemaking, whether you’re a novice, a seasoned wine professional or something in between.
-There are wine tours, classes, vineyard tours and events throughout the year to help you immerse yourself in the fascinating world of wine.
+There are wine tours, classes, vineyard tours and events throughout the year to help you immerse yourself in the fascinating world of wine, and many are even available for company events or dinners.
 And, because Virginia’s is a boutique wine industry, you’ll likely be chatting with the vintner, the vineyard manager or maybe even an owner on your wine tour.
 It is a rare glimpse into the behind-the-scenes adventures of the winemaking life.

 Wine Tour of the Vineyard

 One of the special things about the Virginia Wine Industry is its generous spirit of collaboration and experimentation.
 Many wineries participate in the Virginia Winemaker’s Exchange, a scientific organization dedicated to researching the optimal soil conditions, climate, vine care and processes required to make the best wine Virginia has to offer.
 This experimentation ranges from planting new grape varieties and caring for the grape vines, to how different grapes react to various winemaking techniques.

 Touring the vineyards and wineries gives you an up-close look at the processes (and results) of those experiments.